- Promoting health and safety

 - the legally qualified medical practitioner's signature and date.

-If the medical certificate attached does not state the diagnosis or description of the condition and does not state the cause of the condition, Comcare will not be able to assess the claim until this is received and will advise employees to obtain this information.
+If the Certificate of Capacity attached does not state the diagnosis or description of the condition and does not state the cause of the condition, Comcare will not be able to assess the claim until this is received and will advise employees to obtain this information.

 Please note the cause of the condition is not required for psychological injury claims as further medical evidence will be sought.